input-output-hk/catalyst-ci/docs/src/onboarding/index.md

 While knowledge of how the CI system is helpful for troubleshooting purposes, it's purely extracurricular and not required.
 Instead, a developer must only remember these three reserved targets in order to have their deliverables handled accordingly.

-In the remaining sections of this onboarding guide, we will cover the components the make up Catalyst CI, how they are molded together to create reusable workflows, and finally some examples to get started using these actions and workflows.
+In the remaining sections of this onboarding guide, we will cover the components that make up Catalyst CI, how they are molded together to create reusable workflows, and finally some examples to get started using these actions and workflows.